Turbul3nce/CTF_Challenges/Gunship/README.md

 ## Description

 The source code gave away that the application may be vulnerable to prototype pollution.
 A quick search for a prototype pollution PoC reveals a script on hacktricks.
-I take and modify the script a bit
+I take and modify the script a bit to fit my needs, obtaining the flag.

 ## Exploit